The deadline for applications is November 1 of each year.

 - Patrick Vavken, Alpha Clinic Zurich

-This fellowship is open to those who have completed an ACGME accredited residency in Orthopaedic Surgery.
-Applicants must have successfully completed an ACGME/ACGME-I accredited residency program (or Canadian equivalent) prior to the fellowship year, and be eligible for Massachusetts licensure.
+This fellowship is open to those who have successfully completed an ACGME/ACGME-I accredited residency program (or Canadian equivalent) in Orthopedic Surgery, and be eligible for Massachusetts licensure.

 For additional questions please contact our fellowship coordinator: